neptune-ai/docs/docs/integrations/sklearn.rst

 Quickstart: classifier and regressor
 ------------------------------------
-This quickstart will show you how to:
+This quickstart will show you how to use this integration for classification and regression tasks:

 * Install the necessary Neptune and scikit-learn packages,
 * Create the first experiment in project,